jsardo9/DriverDatabase/README.md

  I chose to make these three objects classes with public accessor methods for private internals to provide simplicity, more organization, and to guarantee only friendly operations are performed on the internal structures (i.e. It's harder to accidently edit / alter drivers' data within the database).

-I have overridden the default Object toString() method for each of the 3 classes allow for easy printing to console and convenience for testing.
+I have overridden the default Object toString() method for each of the 3 classes allowing for easy printing to console and convenience for testing.
 # Trip Class
  This class in the constructor takes in a start time, end time, and total miles.